hamnet70/software-design-lab/templates/journal.md

 ## Week Four (2/13 to 2/20)

+Overall: The work we did in class made me eager to explore lists futher.
+I'd been trying to create a program to mimic a Starbucks receipt, and lists seemed to be the key.
+Appending user input to lists via a loop made it work pretty well.
+Switched gears to preview next week's material and loved customizing web pages.
+The reading really helped me frame my HTML and CSS tinkering as a chance to increase accessibility through consistent, thoughtful coding.

 Hour 1: Added comments to talk myself through the hello.py file we created in class.
 Practiced (in postclass_practice.py) using three single quotes to extend the print command across several lines, using a for loop to print list items.
 Included in my program some of the techniques I found on my own last week: using %s to insert a variable string within an invariable string, appending a list with user input.
 Really fun.
 Continued to try to imitate some of the code that I think is behind a Starbucks receipt I got last week.
 Was less successful there.

 Hour 2: Got the Starbucks program to work!
 Limited functionality, as it just asks the user what they want to order over and over and then prints the order when they are done.
 Took me awhile to figure out that a while loop would allow the user to add infinite items.
 So fun.
 Annotated my code to solify my understanding.